ANNarchy/ANNarchy/docs/manual/NumericalMethods.rst

-ANNarchy relies on Sympy to solve this system of equations and generate the update rule.
+ANNarchy relies on Sympy to solve and simplify this system of equations and generate the update rule.

+**Note:** This method is obviously much more computationally expensive than the explicit Euler method, although more stable.
+The midpoint method is a better trade-off between complexity and stability than the implicit Euler method.

 Exponential Euler